Neurological Diseases and Eyes

 Neurological diseases and eyes

+Most people cant imagine the connection between neurological diseases and the eyes.
+They think of the eye as separate from the brain.
+It isn’t.
 The optic nerve, eye movements, pupil reactions, and visual fields are direct extensions of the central nervous system.
-In many patients, the first visible sign of a neurological condition appears in the eye — sometimes before headaches, weakness, or other systemic symptoms begin.
+In many patients, the first visible sign of a neurological condition appears in the eye: sometimes before headaches, weakness, or other systemic symptoms begin.

-Recognising these signs early changes outcomes.
+Recognising these signs early changes outcomes, says Dr Bhartiya.

 When a Neurological Disease First Shows Up in the Eye